 The climate of the high alpine regions of southeastern Australia is common with mountains elsewhere in the world: colder, wetter and generally more unpredictable than the weather patterns at lower altitudes.
-Average
+Average rainfall is high, up to and greater then 2000mm annually, and much of this falls as snow during the winter months.
+At this time snow covers a large portion of the area above 1500 metres and can often fall much lower.

 In summer the rainfall is fairly low and weather generally fine and warm, although summer snowfalls and thunderstorms are not uncommon.
 Rain and snow, when it arrives, will often clear away overnight although, in winter and early spring, it can persist for many days.
-Unseasonable weather rarely lasts more than a day or so and in general, fine weather prevails for much of the warmer months.
+Unseasonable weather rarely lasts more than a day or so and in general, fine weather prevails for much of the